 4. I always wanted a motorcycle growing up, but when I was 15 years old, I wrecked my minibike going 40 miles an hour over a hill in the yard and ended up in the hospital with a concussion.
 I figured that two-wheel motorized vehicles were probably not the best choice for me.
 I probably am not satisfied with any type of small vehicle until I have it wrapped around a tree someplace.
 It’s taken me a bit, but I think I figured out some of my limitations.

 5. I like to get up in the morning at times some people would call the middle of the night.
 Often, at 2 or 2:30 in the morning, I will wake up excited, thinking about all the things I’m working on.
 I make a cup of coffee and start working.

 6. One of the things I like the very most in life—brace yourself—is working.
 I love to work.
 I love to invent.
 I love to create.
 I love to service.
 I love to follow through.
 Many people I know talk about Wednesday being hump day and Friday finally being the end of the week.
 I look forward to the newness of every morning, of getting up and working on something until the rest of my household wakes up.

 7. I’ve tried learning Spanish many times (two full years in high school).
 Now, both of my boys (Brooks and George aka Jorge) are in a Spanish immersion class in which they speak only Español in school as their primary language.
 I’m still trying to learn Spanish, but for whatever reason, it’s very difficult for me to pick it up.

-8. I believe giving is the key to success.
+8. I believe serving is the key to success.
 I believe there is a multiplication effect when you give your time and financial resources to others.
-I’ve been fortunate to be involved in training for nonprofits, to help touch others’ lives.
-What’s amazing to me is, no matter how much you give away, there’s always more for you and more to give away to others.
+I’ve been fortunate to be involved in communities and individuals, to help touch others’ lives.
+What’s amazing to me is, no matter how much you give away, there’s always more for you and more to give away.